XiaoMi/themis/readme.md

 ### Build

-1. get the latest source code of Themis:
+1. Get the latest source code of Themis:

      ```
      git clone git@github.com:XiaoMi/themis.git
      ```

-2. the master branch of Themis depends on hbase 0.94.21 with hadoop.version=2.0.0-alpha.
-We can download source code of hbase 0.94.21 and install in maven local repository by:
+2. The master branch of Themis depends on hbase 0.94.21 with hadoop.version=2.0.0-alpha.
+We can download source code of hbase 0.94.21 and install it in maven local repository by:

      ```
      (in the directory of hbase 0.94.21)
      mvn clean install -DskipTests -Dhadoop.profile=2.0
      ```

-3. build Themis:
+3. Build Themis:

      ```
      cd themis